In this paper, we will study the definition, Construction, Working principle, Advantages, Disadvantages, and Application of the Lancashire Boiler.

 Lancashire Boiler Working Principle:

 The Lancashire Boiler works on the principle of Heat Exchanger.
-Heat Exchanger is a device that is used for the transfer of heat between two or more than two fluids.
+A Heat Exchanger is a device that is used for the transfer of heat between two or more fluids.

 The solid fuel that is coal is placed at the grate for burning and producing heat.
 The water is pumped into the system by using a feed pump.

-Now supplying the heat to the coal to start burning.
+Now supply the heat to the coal to start burning.
 When it burns it produces flue gases and that flue gas is sent to the fire tube of the boiler.

 So that the water starts evaporating and is fully converted into the saturated steam and meanwhile some amount of flue gases is also passing through the bottom and side passage that also helps to heat the water.

 The amount of steam generated is controlled by the steam regulating and stop valve.
 And meanwhile with the use of a water level indicator, will check the water level if the water is required then we have to supply the water.

 At the grate, there is an arc in which the burning coal ashes are stored so that they can not mix with the flue gases.

 Through the chimney, the waste gases are released into the environment.

 Now for better efficiency, we use a device that is an economizer.
 The economizer helps the water to preheat and then it entered into the system.